-The February 2008 Labour Force Survey (LFS) and Labour Mobility Survey Basic CURF is distributed on a single CD-ROM and via RADL.
+The February 2010 Labour Force Survey (LFS) and Labour Mobility Survey Basic CURF is distributed on a single CD-ROM and via RADL.
 The LFS and Labour Mobility Survey Expanded CURF is distributed via RADL only.

-2008 LFS AND LABOUR MOBILITY SURVEY BASIC CURF The 2008 LFS and Labour Mobility Survey Basic CURF contains the files listed below: Test files The test files mirror the actual data files, but have random data and random identifiers.
-These files are on the RADL website and can be downloaded so users can use these to trouble shoot their code prior to submitting RADL jobs.
-Data and metadata MOB08B.csv - this file contains the raw Basic confidentialised survey data in hierarchical comma delimited ASCII text format.
-SAS files MOB08B.sas7bdat - this file contains the data for the Basic CURF in SAS for Windows format.
-SPSS files MOB08B.sav - this file contains the data for the Basic CURF in SPSS for Windows format.
-Stata files MOB08B.dta - this file contains the data for the Basic CURF in STATA format.
-Information Files 6202030005_FEB2008.pdf - this is an Adobe Acrobat file that contains this Technical Manual .
-6202030005_data_items_list_LFS_MOB08_BE_CURF.xls - this file contains the data items on the person level files for both the Basic and Expanded CURFs.
+2010 LFS AND LABOUR MOBILITY SURVEY BASIC CURF The 2010 LFS and Labour Mobility Survey Basic CURF contains the files listed below:

+Data and metadata

+MOB10B.csv - this file contains the raw Basic confidentialised survey data in hierarchical comma delimited ASCII text format.

+SAS files

+MOB10B.sas7bdat - this file contains the data for the Basic CURF in SAS for Windows format.

+SPSS files

+MOB10B.say - this file contains the data for the Basic CURF in SPSS for Windows format.

+Stata files

+MOB10B.dta - this file contains the data for the Basic CURF in STATA format.

+Information Files

+6202030005_FEB2010.pdf - this is an Adobe Acrobat file that contains this Technical Manual.

+6202030005_data_items_list_LFS_MOB10_BE_CURF.xls - this file contains the data items list for both the Basic and Expanded CURFs.

 FORMATS.sas7bcat - this file is a SAS library containing formats.

-FREQUENCIES_LFSWTD_MOB08B.txt; FREQUENCIES_UNWTD_MOB08B.txt; FREQUENCIES_SUPWTD_MOB08B.txt - these frequency files contain documentation of the person level data.
+FREQUENCIES_LFSWTD_MOB10B.txt; FREQUENCIES_UNWTD_MOB10B.txt; FREQUENCIES_SUPWTD_MOB10B.txt - these frequency files contain documentation of the person level data.
 Data item code values and category labels are provided with frequencies of each value.
 These files are in plain text format.

-README.txt - this file describes what is on the CD-ROM and is in plain text format.
-62020_FEB2008.pdf - this is the complete publication Labour Force, Australia, February 2008 (cat. no. 6202.0) in Adobe Acrobat format.
-62090_FEB2008.pdf - this is the complete publication Labour Mobility, Australia, 2008 (cat. no. 6209.0) in Adobe Acrobat format.
+README.txt - this file describes the contents of the CD-ROM and is in plain text format.

+62020_FEB2010.pdf - this is the complete publication Labour Force, Australia, February 2010 (cat. no. 6202.0) in Adobe Acrobat format.

+62090_FEB2010.pdf - this is the complete publication Labour Mobility, Australia, 2010 (cat. no. 6209.0) in Adobe Acrobat format.

 ABS CONDITIONS OF SALE.pdf - this is an Adobe Acrobat file describing the ABS conditions of sale and copyright obligations.
-IMPORTANT INFORMATION FOR CURF USERS.pdf - this file directs users to the ABS website for more and up to date information on what is available from the ABS.
-RESPONSIBLE ACCESS TO CURFS.pdf - this is an Adobe Acrobat file explaining the CURF users' role and obligations when using confidentialised data.